End of cookies: New marketing strategies

 Cohort targeting groups users based on shared traits or interests without individually identifying them.
 This allows targeting market segments while preserving individuals' anonymity.
 Google’s Privacy Sandbox is a notable example, aiming to replace third-party cookies with technologies based on anonymous user groups and contextual signals.

-Despite its potential, this method is still in the testing phase and raises questions about its effectiveness and impact on competition.
+Despite its potential, this method is still in the testing phase and is struggling to convince.
+Questions persist regarding its effectiveness, its impact on competition, and its long-term viability given the continued use of third-party cookies in Chrome.

 Contextual Targeting